Resilience Impartation through Survival Knowledge

 RISK is an acronym for Resilience Impartation through Survival Knowledge, and is a program offered to Year 7 students enrolled at Comet Bay College.

-It is a course of study that immerses participants in survival training culminating in an outdoor adventure excursion.
+It is a course of study that immerses participants in survival training culminating in two outdoor excursions.

 The RISK program addresses explicitly all of the 3 key ingredients that develop resilience:

 · The ability to face a challenge